Reconstructing GKZ via topological recursion: GKZ equations as quantum curves

-Specialized the number $n$ of hypersurfaces to be zero in the above proof, we immediately find that the GKZ equation for the equivariant $\mathbb{C}\textbf{P}^{N-1}_{\bm{w}}$ theory is also reconstructible. \begin{thm} The GKZ equation (\ref{GKZ_CPN}) for the equivariant Gromov-Witten theory of the projective space $\mathbb{C}\textbf{P}^{N-1}_{\bm{w}}$ is reconstructible as the quantum curve on the GKZ curve (\ref{A_CPN}) by specifying the integration divisor $D$ to be $D=[z]-[\infty]$ in the local coordinate (\ref{gkz_hld1_l}).
+Specialized the number $n$ of hypersurfaces to be zero in the above proof, we immediately find that the GKZ equation for the equivariant $\mathbb{C}\textbf{P}^{N-1}_{\bm{w}}$ theory is also reconstructible.

+\begin{thm} The GKZ equation (\ref{GKZ_CPN}) for the equivariant Gromov-Witten theory of the projective space $\mathbb{C}\textbf{P}^{N-1}_{\bm{w}}$ is reconstructible as a quantum curve for the GKZ curve (\ref{A_CPN}) by specifying the integration divisor $D$ to be $D=[z]-[\infty]$ in the local coordinate (\ref{gkz_hld1_l}).
 Here the reference point $z_*=\infty$ corresponds to $x(z_*)=\infty$ in the global coordinate $x=x(z)$. \end{thm}